Using Sustainable Paper

 Promoting Use of Certified Paper

-Since fiscal 2017, Casio has established targets for the percentage of FSC®-certified paper used for product catalogues and has been working hard to increase the percentage used based on environmental management systems.
+Since fiscal 2017, Casio has established targets for the percentage of paper from certified forests used for product catalogues and has been working hard to increase the percentage used based on environmental management systems.